-About 40% of women will experience some form of acne during their pregnancy, even those who previously had clear skin their whole lives.
+About 40% of women will experience some form of acne during their pregnancy, even those who had previously enjoyed clear skin their whole lives.
 Pregnancy-related acne often occurs during the first trimester and can last throughout your pregnancy.

 Be sure to keep up with your skincare routine, including

-- Using earphones when talking on the phone to avoid pressing your phone against your skin.
+- Using earphones when talking on the phone to avoid pressing it against your skin

 You should avoid

 - Retinoid creams